1. Skip to content

 At Love Field airport in the US city of Dallas, Texas, prototype turbines harness wind from passing airplanes and convert them into energy.

-The clean energy tech startup, JetWind Power Corporation, is working with the airport to test the potential to harness wind gusts, not only from commercial planes, but potentially from jet fighters taking off from aircraft carriers as they pass a caged pod containing three turbines.
+The clean energy tech startup JetWind Power Corporation is working with the airport to test the potential to harness wind gusts not only from commercial planes, but potentially from jet fighters taking off from aircraft carriers as they pass a caged pod containing three turbines.

 Alternative turbine designs for city spaces

-While wind turbines with horizontal blades remain the efficient way to harness large-scale wind energy on open fields, a new wave of narrower devices employ horizontal blades to catch the wind in built-up or compact areas.
+While wind turbines with horizontal blades remain the efficient way to harness large-scale wind energy on open fields, a new wave of narrower devices employs horizontal blades to catch the wind in built-up or compact areas.

 Wind turbine 'trees' generate power even in urban areas